What do you get when you combine an instant camera with a telegram?

 - Best times to post on Instagram: Wednesday at 11 a.m. and Friday at 10–11 a.m.

-- Best day: Wednesday is the overall best day to post to Instagram
+- Best day: Wednesday is the overall best day for an Instagram post.

 - Most consistent engagement: Tuesday through Friday, 10 a.m–3 p.m.